Fractal-Tess/11th-grade-internship/README.md

-To install the packages, use anaconda.
+To install the packages, use anaconda. (mainly for the reason of dlib refusing to be compiled with or without cmake by using pip)

 1 > create a new env
 2 > activate it